ibm-cloud-docs/openwhisk/ts_private_endpoint.md

 You cannot connect to a private endpoint from your action.

 {: tsCauses}
-The use of private endpoints from within your action code is currently not supported by {{site.data.keyword.openwhisk}}.
+The use of private endpoints from within your action code is not supported by {{site.data.keyword.openwhisk}}.

 {: tsResolve}
 With {{site.data.keyword.cloud_notm}} service endpoints, you can connect to {{site.data.keyword.cloud_notm}} services over the {{site.data.keyword.cloud_notm}} private network.
 However, the only integration that supports private endpoints with {{site.data.keyword.openwhisk}} is {{site.data.keyword.cos_full_notm}}.
 For more information, see [Object storage](/docs/openwhisk?topic=openwhisk-pkg_obstorage).